-There are many reasons why you want to log into your router.
-Possibly, you want to change its previous settings so you can stream fast internet, or probably you want to protect your WIFI network by changing its password or tweaking security options from being hacked.
+There are many reasons why you want to change internet settings and log into your router’s admin page.
+Possibly, you want to change its previous settings so you can stream fast internet, or probably you want to protect your WI FI network by changing its password or tweaking security options from being hacked.

 How to Find the Router Password

 Method 1: Talk To The Person Who Setup Your Internet

 I wanted to start with this approach because it can help decrease headaches.
 If possible, get in touch with the person who installed your internet.
 Who knows, it may be your mother, father, girlfriend, boyfriend, wife, spouse, or sibling.
 Most likely, it’s one of your family’s “techies.”

 Inquire whether they are familiar with the username and password for your router’s model.
 Give it a chance if they do; if they don’t, don’t worry.
 We can go on to other ways, but sometimes all it takes is asking someone a question to obtain a response.

 Method 2: Check Your Router For A Sticker

 If the person who set up your home network settings doesn’t know your router’s password, it’s time to have a look at the router itself.
 Depending on the router’s model, the default login information might be found on the back, bottom, or side.